 HPV vaccines reduce cancer risks

-Signs and symptoms
+HPV signs and symptoms

 HPV is spread through skin-to-skin contact, usually during sexual contact with a person who has the virus.

-Most HPV infections go away on their own and do not cause problems.
+Most infections go away on their own and do not cause problems.
 But sometimes infection can lead to cancer or genital warts.
 There is no way to know who will develop cancer from HPV.
-Many people don’t even know they have HPV because there may be no symptoms.
-When symptoms are present, they can include:
+Many people don’t even know they have human papillomavirus because there may be no symptoms.

 - Genital warts, usually flesh-colored and with a cauliflower-like appearance